Scientific Name

 Description

-Cheiridopsis denticulata is a succulent subshrub with opposite, one or two, sometimes three pairs of thick, fleshy leaves forming a gaping V, each leaf flaring to tip and unequally toothed.
-It can grow up to 10 inches (25 cm) tall and 16 inches (40 cm) in diameter, forming a dense clump over time.
+Cheiridopsis denticulata is a succulent subshrub with opposite, one or two, sometimes three pairs of thick, fleshy leaves that form a gaping V, each leaf flaring to the tip and unequally toothed.
+It can grow up to 10 inches (25 cm) tall and 16 inches (40 cm) in diameter, forming a dense clump as it matures.
 The leaves are pale bluish-grey to silvery-white, never brownish, and rarely green.
 They are triangular in cross-section and taper to an acute tip with a tiny spine.

 The solitary flowers are pale yellow to cream or white with a rosy tinge.
-They are long and sturdily stalked and appear in late winter, opening during the afternoon.
-The fruits are capsules with 12 to 20 locules and contain whitish to brownish seeds.
+They appear on a long, sturdy stalk in late winter, opening during the afternoon.
+The fruits are capsules with 12 to 20 locules, each containing whitish to brownish seeds.

 Mesembs mostly adapt to relatively predictable rainfall patterns rather than extreme drought and irregular rainfall.
 Total rainfall may be extremely low, but water is available at least seasonally or through fog and condensation.
-This leads to or allows plants that are not especially large and sometimes very small and affect how they need to be treated in cultivation.
+This leads to or allows plants that are not especially large, and sometimes very small, which affects how they need to be treated in cultivation.

 The basics of care are simple: free-draining soil, plenty of sun and ventilation, and regular light watering in the right season.
 However, the difficulties of adapting to the Mesembs' adaptability and following their growth habits in your particular conditions are endless.